zorael/kameloso/README.md

 ### Other files

 More server-specific resource files will be created the first time you connect to a server.
 These include `users.json`, in which you whitelist which accounts get to access the bot's features.
 Where these are stored also depends on platform; in the case of **macOS** and **Windows** they will be put in server-split subdirectories of the same directory as the configuration file, listed above.
 On **Linux** and other Posix, under `~/.local/share/kameloso` (or wherever `$XDG_DATA_HOME` points).
-As before it falls back to the working directory on other unexpected platforms.

 ## Example use